consolesunleashed/sony-playstation-sio-xs-psio-switchboard/README.md

 SIO-XS was designed from the ground up but is based entirely on Voultar’s work and SIO-X. So all credit to Voultar.

 ## License

+If you use this in any way, shape or form, you must include a link back to this repository and mention me by name on any sales pages and social media posts.
+Not only will this help me to keep designing mod kits and offering them to the community, but it is basic common courtesy as well.
+Don't be a douchebag. :)